dyegoe/devops-challenge/README.md

 - Public subnets across all specified availability zones.
 - 1 EC2 instance on each public subnet.
 - ALB serving port 80 of each instance.
+- Deploy Nginx Docker container to each instance

 ## Premises